microsoft/Workshop-Interact-with-LLMs/Workshop instructions/01_Set_up.md

 ## Project Overview

-The Project overview page is very similar to the Hub overview one, except the details are tied to the project instead of the Hub that hosts it.
+The Project overview page is very similar to the Hub Overview, except the details are tied to the project instead of the Hub that hosts it.

 ### Navigation Bar